‘Southern Charm’ Star Kathryn Dennis Offers Deeper Apology For Using Monkey Emoji

 This was the second apology from the star for messages sent between her and Mika Gadsden, a black political activist and radio host.
 As The Inquisitr previously reported, the controversy began on May 10 when Mika took to Twitter to call out a friend of Kathryn’s, Katie Shields.
 The local boutique owner was organizing a pro-Trump boat parade with some friends.

 Mika disagreed with the notion of the event and tweeted her opinions.
-What went on from there were a serious of direct messages between Kathryn and Mika.
-Some of which started as silly as Kathryn called Mika an “L7 Weeeeeenieeee.”
+What went on from there was a series of direct messages between Kathryn and Mika, some of which started as silly as Kathryn called Mika an “L7 Weeeeeenieeee.”
 Unfortunately, things quickly escalated.

 “Why are you calling us white people, that is so racist,” Kathryn asked Mika in a message.

 The Southern Charm star ended the note with a monkey emoji.
 Mika took offense to the emoji use and posted a screenshot of the messages to her social media accounts.

 Kathryn offered her first apology via a tweet on May 11 where she explained that she “did not give it thought, and it was and is wrong.”